calebsmith/yaml-compose/README.md

 ### Realistic Example

 See `examples/docker-compose` to see an example that creates a docker-compose file.
-Running `yaml-compose infra.yaml` in that folder will produce the `result.yaml` file.
+Running `yaml-compose infra.yaml > result.yaml` in that folder will produce the `result.yaml` file to be used with docker-compose.
 This allows for separation of concerns and docker-compose files can be "composed" together with yaml-compose in this way.

 ```
 # examples/docker-compose/infra.yaml